Indian 10-rupee note: Lion Capital Series

-The 10 rupee banknote of the Lion Capital Series in 1970, had the Ashoka pillar and the banknote denomination written in Hindi, Assamese, Bengali, Gujarati, Kannada, Kashmiri, Malayalam, Marathi, Odia, Punjabi, Sanskrit, Tamil, Telugu and Urdu on the obverse, and featured two peacocks and the banknote denomination written in English on the reverse.
+The 10-rupee banknote of the Lion Capital Series in 1970, had the Ashoka pillar and the banknote denomination written in Hindi, Assamese, Bengali, Gujarati, Kannada, Kashmiri, Malayalam, Marathi, Odia, Punjabi, Sanskrit, Tamil, Telugu and Urdu on the obverse, and featured two peacocks and the banknote denomination written in English on the reverse while another design had the lion capital on the obverse and the image of the Shalimar Baug(lit.
+Shalimar garden) in Kashmir on the reverse side.

 Mahatma Gandhi Series

 Design

 The ₹10 banknote of the Mahatma Gandhi Series is 137 × 63 mm Orange-violet coloured, with the obverse side featuring a portrait of Mahatma Gandhi with a signature of the governor of Reserve Bank of India.
-It has the Braille feature to assist the visually challenged in identifying the currency.
+It does not have the Braille feature that assists the visually challenged in identifying the currency.
 The reverse side features a motif of a Rhinoceros, an elephant and a tiger, all together as Fauna of India.

 As of 2011, the new ₹ sign has been incorporated into banknote of ₹10.
 In January 2014 RBI announced that it would be withdrawing from circulation all banknotes printed prior to 2005 by 31 March 2014.
-The deadline was later extended to 1 January 2015.
-Now further dead line was extended to 30 June 2016.
+The deadline was later extended to 1 January 2015, then further to 30 June 2016.

-As per an announcement made by the Reserve Bank of India (RBI) in March 2017, a new version of the Indian 10 Rupee note will be issued soon, with better security features.
-The notes will be printed in the Mahatma Gandhi 2005 series.
-The new note will have an inset letter "L", on both number panels, along with the governor's signature.
+As per an announcement made by the Reserve Bank of India (RBI) in March 2017, a new version of the Indian 10-Rupee note will be issued soon, with better security features.
 The year of printing will be on the reverse note side.
 The numerals printed inside both note panels will be in ascending size, from left side to right side.